LLNL/units/README.md

 ## Unit representation
 The unit class consists of a multiplier and a representation of base units.
-The seven SI units + radians + currency units + count units.  in addition a unit has 4 flags,  per-unit for per unit or ratio units. two flags for a variety of purposes and to differentiate otherwise similar units.
+The seven SI units + radians + currency units + count units.  in addition a unit has 4 flags,  per-unit for per unit or ratio units.
+One flag\[i_flag\] that is a representation of imaginary units, one flags for a variety of purposes and to differentiate otherwise similar units\[e_flag\].
 And a flag to indicate an equation unit.
 Due to the requirement that the base units fit into a 4 byte type the represented powers of the units are limited.
 The list below shows the bit representation range and observed range of use in equations and observed usage

 -   meter:\[-8,+7\]  :normal range \[-4,+4\], intermediate ops \[-6,+6\]
 -   kilogram:\[-4,+3\] :normal range \[-1,+1\], intermediate ops \[-2,+2\]